Second World War Victoria Cross Recipients

 - Reverend Major John Foote, a chaplain with the troops landing in the Dieppe raid of August 1942, risked enemy fire time and again to help rescue wounded soldiers from the bloody beach.
 He helped treat them medically and evacuate some to landing craft but in the end, rather than leave on a boat himself, he chose to stay with the Canadian soldiers who had to be left behind to be captured by the Germans.

 - Lieutenant Robert Gray was a member of the Royal Canadian Naval Volunteer Reserve serving on a British aircraft carrier in the Pacific Ocean.
 In August of 1945, he led a courageous bombing mission against a Japanese destroyer in which he successfully hit his target but lost his life in the heroic effort.
-His was the last Canadian combat death of the Second World War and the last time a Canadian has won the Victoria Cross.
+His was the last Canadian combat death of the Second World War and the last time a Canadian has earned the Victoria Cross.

 - Captain Frederick Peters braved fierce fire in taking part in a heroic ship assault on harbour defences during Allied landings in Algeria in 1942.
 His ship reached the enemy jetty disabled and ablaze and went down with its colours still flying.
 Captain Peters was the only officer to survive the attack and was taken prisoner.